Analytical Methods in Physics: Differential Geometry of Curved Spaces

 Being fluent in the mathematics of differential geometry is mandatory if you wish to understand Einstein's General Relativity, humanity's current theory of gravity.
 But it also gives you a coherent framework to understand the multi-variable calculus you have learned, and will allow you to generalize it readily to dimensions other than the 3 spatial ones you are familiar with.
 In this section I will provide a practical introduction to differential geometry, and will show you how to recover from it what you have encountered in 2D/3D vector calculus.
 My goal here is that you will understand the subject well enough to perform concrete calculations, without worrying too much about the more abstract notions like, for e.g., what a manifold is.

 I will assume you have an intuitive sense of what space means -- after all, we live in it!
-Spacetime is simply space with an extra time dimension appended to it, although the notion of ``distance" in spacetime is a bit more subtle than that in space alone.
+Spacetime is simply space with an extra time dimension appended to it, although the notion of `distance' in spacetime is a bit more subtle than that in space alone.
 To specify the (local) geometry of a space or spacetime means we need to understand how to express distances in terms of the coordinates we are using.
 For example, in Cartesian coordinates $(x,y,z)$ and by invoking Pythagoras' theorem, the square of the distance $(\dd\ell)^2$ between $(x,y,z)$ and $(x+\dd x,y+\dd y,z+\dd z)$ in flat (aka Euclidean) space is

 \footnote{In 4-dimensional flat space{\it time}, with time $t$ in addition to the three spatial coordinates $\{x,y,z\}$, the infinitesimal distance is given by a modified form of Pythagoras' theorem: $\dd s^2 \equiv (\dd t)^2 - (\dd x)^2 - (\dd y)^2 - (\dd z)^2$.
 (The opposite sign convention, i.e., $\dd s^2 \equiv -(\dd t)^2 + (\dd x)^2 + (\dd y)^2 + (\dd z)^2$, is also equally valid.)
 Why the ``time" part of the distance differs in sign from the ``space" part of the metric would lead us to a discussion of the underlying Lorentz symmetry.
 Because I wish to postpone the latter for the moment, I will develop differential geometry for curved spaces, not curved spacetimes.
-Despite this restriction, rest assured most of the subsequent formulas do carry over to curved spacetimes by simply replacing Latin/English alphabets with Greek ones -- see the ``Conventions" paragraph below.}We can convert this to spherical coordinates,
+Despite this restriction, rest assured most of the subsequent formulas do carry over to curved spacetimes by simply replacing Latin/English alphabets with Greek ones -- see the ``Conventions" paragraph below.}A significant amount of machinery in differential geometry involves understanding how to employ arbitrary coordinate systems -- and switching between different ones.
+For instance, we may convert the Cartesian coordinates flat space of eq. \eqref{DifferentialGeometry_3DFlatEuclideanMetric_Cartesian} into spherical coordinates,

 and find

 The geometries in eq. \eqref{DifferentialGeometry_3DFlatEuclideanMetric_Cartesian} and eq. \eqref{DifferentialGeometry_3DFlatEuclideanMetric_Spherical} are exactly the same.
 All we have done is to express them in different coordinate systems.